Extended Project Qualification (EPQ) OCR

 - The EPQ has a taught element which comprises of 50 hours of skills acquisition led by teachers.

-- Teachers sessions will include lessons on research methods, spreadsheets and data analysis alongside various other skills that will be needed by students for their projects, some of these sessions will be tailored to specific projects, i.e.; event management for those students organising an event.
+- Teachers sessions will include lessons on topics such as; research methods, referencing, data analysis, these are taught alongside various other skills that will be needed by students for their projects.

 How is the EPQ assessed?

-- Students are assessed on their management of the project, their use of resources, development and realisation throughout the project and their ability to review findings usually assessed through a reflective log which takes the form of a Project Progression Record.
+- Students are assessed on their management of the project, their use of resources, presenting their findings, development and realisation throughout the project and their ability to review findings usually assessed through a reflective log.

 - Students will be assessed on the development of Personal Learning and Thinking Skills as well as functional skills such as Literacy, Numeracy and ICT.